sigmagamma/portl/README.md

 Rather than use conditional logic based on game within the code, we keep all related properties for each game within that file.

-The top key for each game is also the name of the game main folder (will probably change soon). example "Portal"
+* game -  name of the game main folder . example "Portal"
+* shortname - name of the game for versioning
+* version - version of distribution
 * basegame - the name of inner central game folder. example "portal"
 * caption_file_name - the prefix for the subtitle file.
 For example if the file is closecaption_english.txt then this will be "closecaption".
 * other_file_names - other files in the resource folder that need translation.